LoopKit/loopdocs/docs/nightscout/loop-caregiver.md

 - The script displays the directions for downloading and building.
     Please read them carefully.

-!!! warning "Not&nbsp;_<span translate="no">Loop</span>_"
+!!! warning "Read Carefully"
-    The output you see in the Terminal may look very similar to when you build *Loop 3* from a script.
+    The output you see in the Terminal may look very similar to when you build the *Loop* app from a script.

-    It is pulling down a clone from a different location (*LoopKit/LoopCaregiver*).
-It uses some modules from&nbsp;_<span translate="no">Loop</span>_.
-The target and scheme are automatically selected for *Loop Caregiver*  and if you follow directions for a paid Developer account, the signing is automatic.
+    It is pulling down a clone from a different location (`LoopKit/LoopCaregiver`).
+It uses some modules from `Loop`.
+The target and scheme are automatically selected for `Loop Caregiver`  and if you follow directions for a paid Developer account, the signing is automatic.

-## Use *Loop Caregiver*
+## Use the *Loop Caregiver* App

 Some limited directions for using the *Loop Caregiver* app are provided - please also read the *Zulipchat* stream to stay up-to-date with improvements - especially if you are using a development branch of &nbsp;_<span translate="no">Loop</span>_.

-### *Loop Caregiver* Add Looper
+### Add Looper to the *Loop Caregiver* App

-You must add a Looper to continue with *Loop Caregiver* as shown in the graphic below.
+You must add a Looper to continue with the *Loop Caregiver* app as shown in the graphic below.

 ![add Looper to Loop Caregiver](img/lcg-add-looper.png){width="300"}
 {align="center"}